Film finance: Overview

 Epagogix has developed a system using neural networks to assess factors that contribute to box office success.
 They assess a wide variety of movies of different box office returns.
 Another film finance analyst, Steve Jasmine, claims to have developed a system for predicting a film's box office success.
 This system claims to quantify 800 creative elements of billion dollar grossing movies to determine what audiences are most interested in.
 Worldwide Motion Picture Group offers a service termed "script evaluation" where a team of analysts compare draft scripts to those of previously released movies in an effort to estimate the box office potential of the proposed script.
 They also conduct surveys and use results of previous focus groups to assist this analysis.

 Since the collateral for film financing can be based on intellectual property rights, film finance transactions generally commence with a title analysis.

-Producers are encouraged to follow the First Law of Film Finance, which says that the Market Value of a film must be bigger than the Financing Plan, and the Financing Plan must be bigger than the Budget.
-It first appeared in the book, "Independent Film Finance: A Research-Based Guide to Funding Your Movie" in 2023.
-Films that follow this law are more likely to earn a return for their investors than films that ignore it.

 Public sources

 Government grants

 A number of governments run programs to subsidise the cost of producing films.
 For instance, until it was abolished in March 2011, in the United Kingdom the UK Film Council provided National Lottery funding to producers, as long as certain conditions were met.
 Many of the Council's functions have now been taken over by the British Film Institute.
 States such as Georgia, Ohio, Louisiana, New York, Connecticut, Oklahoma, Pennsylvania, Utah, and New Mexico, will provide a subsidy or tax credit provided all or part of a film is filmed in that state.

 Governments are willing to provide these subsidies as they hope it will attract creative individuals to their territory and stimulate employment.
 Also, a film shot in a particular location can have the benefit of advertising that location to an international audience, stimulating tourism.

 Government subsidies are often pure grants, where the government expects no financial return, although one notable exception is Canadian federal government film agency Telefilm Canada which provides financing in the form of recoupable equity.